 NOTE: Use of the DL MONTE 2 package without charge is confined to academic research only.
 Commercial use can only be permissible following negotiation with Daresbury Laboratory (STFC).
 Users are not allowed to redistribute the program in any form to third parties.Access DLMONTE project on CCPForge (opens a new tab/window)

 Make sure you subscribe to DL_MONTE-2 by clicking on the "Request to join the project" button under the Activity graph on the right-hand side in the main project's webpage on CCPForge)! - We will only use the information stored to send out the occasional email about DL_MONTE-2, e.g. new releases.

 The main features and advanced MC methodologies available in DL_MONTE-2 are outlined below.
 The list is non-exhaustive as the MC engine functionality is constantly being extended.
 For details please refer to the DL_MONTE-2 manual.

 Statistical EnsemblesBulk (XYZ PBC):

 Grand Canonical - µVT

-Two-body - bonded and non-bonded
+Two-body - a set of bonded and non-bonded potentials

-Three-body - bonded and non-bonded
+Three-body - a set of bonded and non-bonded potentials

 Metals - Sutton/Chen, Gupta and EAM